 What is a Groin Strain?

-A groin strain is a tear of the adductor or groin muscles along the inside of the thigh.
+A groin strain is a tear of the adductor or groin muscles at the top of the inner thigh.
 Damage to the insertion of the abdominal muscles or inguinal ligament may also play a role in groin pain.
 It is a common condition in athletes involved in multidirectional sports such as soccer and gaelic.
-Groin strain can be a challenge for the athlete as it can be tough to manage symptoms while continuing to play sport and athletes are often reluctant to take periods of rest to ease symptoms.
+Groin strain can be a rehab challenge as it can be tough to manage symptoms while continuing to play sport and athletes don’t want to take time out mid-season to recover fully.

 What causes Groin Strain?